thachck/tube.vim/README.md

 default: 1
 ```

-Set this to 1 and every #{FunctionName} string will be expanded with the result of the FunctionName function defined by the user.
+Set this to 1 and every #{FunctionName(..)} string will be expanded with the result of the FunctionName(..) function defined by the user.

 ## Changelog

+### v0.3.0
+* new feature: selection injection
+* new feature: functions injected into the command can now accept arguments
+* bug fixes

 ### v0.2.1
 * fix plugin feedback

 ### v0.2.0
-* new functionality: the result of a custom vim function can be injected into the command with the special notation #{CustomFunction}.
+* new feature: the result of a custom vim function can be injected into the command with the special notation #{CustomFunction}.
 * minor bug fixes.

 ### v0.1.0